Detail of clump of bananas growing and with the flower from "Morning Mist Rising"

 ECHO understands that there is a wealth of agricultural knowledge among the poor farmers we seek to assist.
 As such, ECHO does not "teach" people how to farm.
 Rather we work to make farmers more effective at growing food producing crops under harsh conditions.

-"Morning Mist Rising", 80" x 36", oil over egg tempera with 22kt gold leaf on panel
+To read in much more detail about them go to the link above."Morning Mist Rising", 80" x 36", oil over egg tempera with 22kt gold leaf on panel

 by Fran Hardy copyright